 3 – it’s complicated to work out average redress for loans with balances

-Across all complaints the average redress value was estimated at £5000.
+Across all complaints, the average redress value was estimated at £5000.
+(UPDATE – Amigo has confirmed that £5,000 is a reasonable figure for the average redress).
 But that may not be right for people with an open loan who have made a complaint:

 - complaints about older loans that have been settled several years will tend to get a higher amount so the average redress for people with an open loan will be slightly lower;